DiabeticOwl/Cat-Dog-B/experiments/README.md

 does in one of its layers), should make the model learn faster than other models.

-Although it is very powerful it is also very big, with an approximate amount of 86.6M parameters and a file size of approximately 300 MBs.
+Although powerful it is also very big, with an approximate amount of 86.6M parameters and a file size of approximately 300 MBs.

 This model was trained with the following characteristics: